 I have an interest in the history of electrochemistry.

 Understanding electrochemical processes is key to developing energy storage and conversion devices (fuel cells, solar cells, batteries) as well as being at the heart of much of modern biology and nanotechnology.
 At the same time electrochemical sensors provide sensitive, selective, clean and easy to use approaches to the detection and monitoring of many important chemical species (gas sensors, blood sugar, pH).

-Richard Compton is Chinese Academy of Sciences Visiting Professor at the Institute of Physical Sciences, Hefei, Anhou, PRC, a lifelong Professor at Sichuan University and holds Honorary Doctorates from Kharkov University of Radioelectronics (Ukraine) and from the Estonian Agricultural University.
-He has a h-index of 79 (Web of science September 2014), has published over 1250 papers and is a Thomson Reuters Highly Cited Researcher.
+I have been Chinese Academy of Sciences Visiting Professor at the Institute of Physical Sciences, Hefei, Anhou, PRC, a lifelong Professor at Sichuan University and hold Honorary Doctorates from Kharkov University of Radioelectronics (Ukraine) and from the Estonian Agricultural University.
+I have an h-index of 88 (Web of Science July 2016), have published over 1400 papers and am a Thomson Reuters Highly Cited Researcher.